April 2021 /

 After two-years of The New Typography Workshop classes we have decided to make some fundamental changes to our structure . . .

 We are continuing to run both one & two-day classes each month throughout the new year, but they will now be focused around working with either specifically metal type or wood letter.
 This will make the classes more focused on each material & the level of both creative & technical skill can examined.
 Both are quite different disciplines; both require a sharp mind & careful consideration.

 One-Day classes will now happen on a Saturday & The Two-Day will still run on Friday & Saturday â beginning with The One-Day Wood Letter Course (2020.4) on Saturday 4 April â followed by The Two-Day Wood Letter Course (2020.4) on Friday 17 & Saturday 18 April.
-The First Metal Type class isÂ The Two-Day Metal Type Course (2020.5)Â on Friday 29 & Saturday 30 May.Â (Fees remain at 2019 prices until the end of February 2020).
+The First Metal Type class isÂ The Two-Day Metal Type Course (2020.5)Â on Friday 29 & Saturday 30 May.Â (Fees remain at 2019 prices for the time being . . . ).

 Due to their popularity & success â we have introduced a few extra summer schools.
 Still working on the seasonal theme â these 5-day courses run from monday to friday â 10 to 5 â with the ambitious objective of producing a substantial outcome such as a broadside or book.
 The first of theseÂ The Very Early Summer School 2020.5Â runs from Monday 11 â Friday 15 May â followed byÂ The Early Summer School 2020.7Â from Monday 20 â Friday 25 July 2020.